fajarnugraha/draft-auto-scale/REQUIREMENT.md

     - The current value of the metric driving the scaling decision (e.g., average CPU utilization, requests per second).
     - The scaling metric's target threshold.
     - Historical data for these metrics to analyze scaling behavior over time.

+### 4.2.
+Online Test Platform

+This use case describes a multi-tenant online testing platform where individual tenants (e.g., schools, universities) can schedule their own exams.
+This presents two distinct scaling challenges.

+-   **Scenario 1 (Predictable):** A large-scale, coordinated event, like a national standardized test.
+The platform provider is aware of the event schedule in advance.
+-   **Scenario 2 (Unpredictable):** A single tenant, like a university professor, schedules an exam for their class of 500 students to begin in one hour, without notifying the platform provider.

+-   **Requirement:** The system must provide a seamless and fair experience for all students, regardless of whether the event was planned by the provider or a tenant.
+Student work must not be lost, and session integrity must be maintained.

+-   **Implementation Requirements:**
+    -   **Scenario 1 (Predictable):** Must support **proactive, scheduled scaling** to have capacity ready before the known event begins.
+This is identical to the flash sale use case.
+    -   **Scenario 2 (Unpredictable):** Must support **event-driven scaling**.
+The system cannot rely on lagging indicators like CPU load.
+Instead, it must scale based on leading indicators from the application itself.
+For example, when an exam is created for a large number of students, the application should publish an `exam_scheduled` event, which an event-driven autoscaler can use to proactively scale up the necessary resources just in time.

+-   **Special Considerations:**
+    -   **Session Persistence (Sticky Sessions):** This is the most critical difference from a stateless e-commerce site.
+A student's session is stateful.
+The platform's load balancer must be configured to ensure that a student is always routed to the same container instance for the entire duration of their test to avoid losing progress.
+    -   **Graceful, Session-Aware Scale-Down:** The system cannot simply terminate instances when a scheduled time ends.
+The scale-down process must be intelligent.
+It must not terminate an instance until it has verified that all active test sessions on that instance have been completed and submitted successfully.
+This may require a significant delay between the test's end time and the actual scaling down of resources.